Which city is cheaper, Marseille or Paris?

 Marseille has long been recognized as a culinary destination with great restaurants.
 It's famous for its bouillabaisse, which is a hearty seafood soup that was once affordable but is now quite pricey.

-The vibe at night is comparable in Paris and Marseille.
+The vibe at night is fantastic in both Paris and Marseille.

 Paris is a must-see party destination.
 Head to Pigalle or the Latin Quarter for some of the city's best nightlife.
 There are all-night parties, cabarets, and exclusive night clubs that you can experience.